 Are less likely to have a job that pays enough to meet basic needs.
-Just more than one quarter (28 percent) of Black workers in Washington state are in a job that pays enough for a family of three to meet basic needs-such as food, shelter, utilities, and child care-on one income.
-The reason, in part, is due to Black workers being overrepresented in lower-paying jobs, such as retail sales, food service, and administrative work, and underrepresented in the higher-paying STEM occupations, such as computer science, architecture, engineering, and biotech.
+Just more than one quarter (28 percent) of Black workers in Washington state are in a job that pays enough for a family of three to meet basic needs-such as food, shelter, utilities, and child care-on one income.18 The reason, in part, is due to Black workers being overrepresented in lower-paying jobs, such as retail sales, food service, and administrative work, and underrepresented in the higher-paying STEM occupations, such as computer science, architecture, engineering, and biotech.19

 Have lower household incomes and higher rates of poverty: Weaker job opportunities translate into lower household incomes for Black families, and higher rates of economic hardship.
-The median household income of Black households in Washington state is nearly \$18,000 less than the state median, and nearly 60 percent of Black children are living in poverty, compared to 39 percent of children overall.
+The median household income of Black households in Washington state is nearly \$18,000 less than the state median, and nearly 60 percent of Black children are living in poverty, compared to 39 percent of children overall.20

 Less likely to own a home or have enough assets to weather a personal financial crisis or weak economy.
 Fewer resources, especially given the high cost of living in Washington state, prevent Black families from accumulating the kinds of assets needed to build wealth, such as buying a home or saving for retirement.
-Just 35 percent of Black people live in households that own their homes compared to 65 percent of Washington households overall.
-Nationally, 25 percent of Black households have enough assets to weather a personal financial crisis or weak economy, compared to 46 percent of households overall.
+Just 35 percent of Black people live in households that own their homes compared to 65 percent of Washington households overall.21 Nationally, 25 percent of Black households have enough assets to weather a personal financial crisis or weak economy, compared to 46 percent of households overall.22 conomic security is the foundation for all other areas of well-being.
+When families have the peace of mind that comes with having enough to eat, a safe place to stay, and savings on which to fall back, the benefits can be seen through better education and health, greater community and civic engagement, and reduced risk of involvement with the criminal justice system.
+While barriers exist for all Washingtonians, solutions cannot be one-size-fits-all given such large disparities in economic opportunities between Black Washingtonians and others.
+Below, we suggest a set of initial questions policymakers should explore with the Black community to address systemic barriers to economic opportunities and identify solutions that create an economy that works for all Washingtonians.

 Lower median net worth.
 Systemic barriers to building assets put current and future generations of Black Washingtonians at a significant disadvantage.
-With net worth 11 times less than the state average, they do not have the resources to achieve permanent economic security or pass down wealth from one generation to the next.
+With net worth 11 times less than the state average, they do not have the resources to achieve permanent economic security or pass down wealth from one generation to the next.23